Zhou Yu 俞舟

 Prior to CMU, I received a B.S. in Computer Science and a B.A. in Linguistics from Zhejiang University in 2011.
 I worked with Prof. Xiaofei He and Prof. Deng Cai there on Machine Learning and Computer Vision.
 I also worked with Prof. Yunhua Qu on Machine Translation.

-I design algorithms for real-time intelligent interactive systems (cyber-human systems) that coordinate with user actions that are beyond spoken language, including non-verbal behaviors to achieve effective and natural communications.
+I design algorithms for real-time intelligent interactive systems that coordinate with user actions that are beyond spoken languages, including non-verbal behaviors to achieve effective and natural communications.
 In particular, I optimize human-machine communication via studies of multimodal sensing and analysis, speech and natural language processing, machine learning and human-computer interaction.
 The central focus of my dissertation research is to bring together all the areas above to design, implement and deploy end-to-end real-time interactive intelligent systems that are able to plan globally considering interaction history and current user actions to achieve better user experience and task performance.
 Meanwhile, I enjoy collaborating with researchers with different backgrounds on interdisciplinary research in all area of science, such as health care, education and robotics.

 I am on the academic job market.